Prosecutor: Suspect tied rope around neck of slain woman

 Crews and Greywind had been friends, and Greywind had texted her mother shortly before she disappeared to say she was going to Crews' apartment.
 After Greywind was reported missing, police searched Hoehn and Crews' apartment three times in six days but found no trace of blood.

 Crews originally told police that Greywind had given her the child.
-Crews later admitted they had argued, saying she pushed Greywind down and knocked her out before cutting her open.
+Crews later told police they had argued, saying she pushed Greywind down and knocked her out before cutting her open.

+Crews is on a list of potential witnesses, but prosecutors have not said whether she will be called.
+The state called five people Wednesday, including Greywind's parents, Norberta and Joe.

 Greywind's death prompted North Dakota Sen. Heidi Heitkamp to introduce Savanna's Act, which aims to improve tribal access to federal crime information databases and create standardized protocols for responding to cases of missing and murdered Native American women .
 A similar bill has been introduced in the U.S. House.